NurjahanJ/StitchPal/README.md

 3. Run `flutter pub get` to install dependencies
 4. Run the app with `flutter run`

+### Deployment to Vercel

+This project is configured for easy deployment to Vercel:

+1. Fork or push this repository to your GitHub account
+2. Connect your GitHub repository to Vercel
+3. Add the following environment variables in your Vercel project settings:
+   - `OPENAI_API_KEY`: Your OpenAI API key
+4. Deploy!
+Vercel will automatically use the `vercel.json` and `build.sh` files to build and deploy your Flutter web app

+#### Manual Deployment

+You can also deploy manually using the Vercel CLI:

+1. Install Vercel CLI: `npm i -g vercel`
+2. Run `vercel` in the project directory
+3. Follow the prompts to link your project

 ## Environment Variables and Security

 The app uses the following environment variables: